eHealth is the electronic management of health information to deliver safer, more efficient, better quality healthcare.

 Review of the PCEHRThe Australian Government has released the report into the review of the Personally Controlled Electronic Health Record (PCEHR).

-A copy of the review report is available on the PCEHR Review webpage.
+A copy of the review report and consultation information is available on the PCEHR Review webpage.

 A copy of the Minister’s media release is available on the Minister’s Office website.